kbandla/tools/README.md

 * aplib.py - ctypes wrapper for aPlib

 ## LICENSE
-Each code/script has the license specified in it
+Each script has the license specified in it